Greece passes reform law to unlock more EU/IMF rescue loans

-ATHENS, April 28 Greek lawmakers on Sunday approved a reform law to unlock about 8.8 billion euros ($8.9 billion) of rescue loans from the European Union and the International Monetary Fund.
+ATHENS Greek lawmakers on Sunday approved a reform law to unlock about 8.8 billion euros of rescue loans from the European Union and the International Monetary Fund.

 The law, which was a condition for further aid instalments, passed easily with the solid backing of the three parties comprising Greece's ruling coalition, by 168 to 123 votes.

-Following parliament's approval, senior euro zone officials will meet on Monday to approve overdue payment of 2.8 billion euros ($3.65 billion) in rescue loans, finance minister Yannis Stournaras said.
+Following parliament's approval, senior euro zone officials will meet on Monday to approve overdue payment of 2.8 billion euros in rescue loans, finance minister Yannis Stournaras said.

 Euro zone finance ministers will then meet on May 13 to release a further 6 billion euro instalment, he added.